-Enter all interest received or accrued from federal, state, municipal and other obligations that is exempt from federal income tax and is, therefore, not included on line 1.
+Line 2 - Enter all interest received or accrued from federal, state, municipal, and other obligations that is exempt from federal income tax and is, therefore, not included on line 1.
 You may deduct from this amount any expenses attributable to that interest but denied deductibility under IRC section 265.
 Attach a list of items included on this line.

-Lines 3a, 3b, 4a, and 4b Expenses attributable to subsidiary capital combined subsidiary capital, as used in these instructions for lines 3a, 3b, 4a, and 4b, means stocks or indebtedness of a corporation not included on this return that constitute subsidiary capital includable on line 146, column E. Taxpayers should refer to TSB-M-88(5)C for complete details regarding the attribution of interest expenses and TSB-M-95(2)C regarding the attribution of noninterest expenses.
+Lines 3a, 3b, 4a, and 4b - Expenses attributable to subsidiary capital - Complete lines 3a, 3b, 4a, and 4b to report any expenses directly or indirectly attributable to combined subsidiary capital.
+The term combined subsidiary capital, as used in these instructions for lines 3a, 3b, 4a, and 4b, means stocks or indebtedness of a corporation not included on this return that constitute subsidiary capital includable on line 146, column E. Taxpayers should refer to TSB-M-88(5)C for complete details regarding the attribution of interest expenses and TSB-M-95(2)C regarding the attribution of noninterest expenses.